Tom Cotter (comedian)

-Thomas Cotter (born June 20, 1963) is an American comedian who currently resides in Stony Point, New York, known for being the runner-up of the seventh season of America's Got Talent, losing to Olate Dogs.
+Thomas Cotter is an American comedian known for being the runner-up of the seventh season of America's Got Talent, losing to Olate Dogs.

-Early & Personal Life
+Early and personal life

 Cotter was raised in the East Side enclave of Providence, Rhode Island as the youngest of six children.
-His father, Dr. Walter C. Cotter (November 25, 1923 – October 27, 2021), is a World War II navy veteran and later became a well-regarded neurosurgeon, but is now retired.
+His father, Dr. Walter C. Cotter (1923-2021), was a World War II navy veteran and later became a well-regarded neurosurgeon.
 His mother, Barbara Cotter, was a homemaker and managed his father's medical office.
 Cotter attended the Moses Brown School in Providence, and Denison University for his undergraduate degree.

-Cotter is married to Kerri Louise, who is also a stand-up comedian and the two have three sons.
+Cotter is married to Kerri Louise, who is also a stand-up comedian, and the two have three sons.
 They have worked together on different projects including Two Funny, a reality show on Women's Entertainment network.

 Career

 He has appeared on The Tonight Show with Jay Leno, The Late Late Show with Craig Ferguson and Last Comic Standing.
 In 2003, Cotter filmed his own half-hour special for Comedy Central.
 Cotter has won several comedy competitions.
 In 1994, he won Seattle's International Stand-Up Comedy Competition.
 He gained his first success in the Boston comedy scene, where he is still a favorite, and also won the grand prize at the Boston Comedy Festival and was voted Best Stand-Up at the Las Vegas Comedy Festival.
 Additionally, Cotter has worked in film, theatre, and television productions and, as of 2012, he was working on an idea for a book.